 In the car buying world there can be a lot of things that can go wrong.
 That is unless you take certain steps that, if followed, will hopefully result in a great experience.
 For some, the car buying process can be dreadful but for others it can be an exciting time in your life when you get something new.
-Many decisions need to be made including what kind do you want, where should you go, how much do you want to spend?
+Many decisions need to be made including what kind do you want, where should you go, and how much do you want to spend.
 To help make your car buying experience a little easier, take a look at these following tips.

 1. Auto Loans